2023 Pakistan Super League

-In the final, Lahore Qalandars defeated Multan Sultans with a minor margin of 1 run to win their consecutive 2nd title of the tournament.
+In the final, Lahore Qalandars defeated Multan Sultans by a minor margin of 1 run to become the first team in the PSL to defend their title.

 Squads

 In November 2022, the retained player's list was announced.
 Squads for the tournament were finalized on 15 December with the final draft.

 Venues

 The Pakistan Cricket Board announced plans to hold matches in Multan, Peshawar, Lahore and Karachi during the 2023 season.
 Lahore and Karachi were only the venues in 2022.
 The Arbab Niaz Stadium in Peshawar was declared unfit to hold any matches in the tournament.
 Quetta's Bugti Stadium was later added to the list of PSL venues but was removed shortly after due to logistical reasons.
 The PCB considered moving the matches in Lahore and Rawalpindi to Karachi after a dispute with the Punjab government over the cost of security arrangements but did not do so after the dispute was resolved.